ClementNerma/Rave/docs/books/hybrid.md

 #### Displaying values

-You can display values to your terminal (called _output_) by using the `println!` macro (we'll see what is a macro later in this book).
+We can display values to your terminal (called _output_) by using the `println!` macro (we'll see what is a macro later in this book).

 ```sn
 println!("Hello !");
 ```

-For now, consider you can display any value with it, only special values (like custom classes or conceptual resources) cannot be displayed, but we will see this in details before we encounter this problem.
+For now, consider we can display any value with it, only special values (like custom classes or conceptual resources) cannot be displayed, but we will see this in details before we encounter this problem.

 ### Vocabulary

 Here is a list of terms used in SilverNight.
 Most of them are unknown for you at the moment, but this section aims to provide a way to clearly know the meaning of each term.
+Don't hesitate to go back there if you forgot the meaning of a term.

 #### Concepts

 * A **block keyword**, or **block name**, is the name of a block (like `for` or `while`)
-* A **block head** is the head of a block, written between `(` and `)` parenthesis ; its syntax depends on the the block
+* A **block head** is the head of a block, written between `()` parenthesis ; its syntax depends on the the block it is used with
 * A **block** is the combination of a block keyword, eventually a block head, an opening bracket `{`, a list of instructions called the **body**, and a closing bracket `}`
 * An **inline block** is an inline variant of a block, with a syntax depending on the used block
 * A **directive** is an indicator to change the default behaviour of a part of the code at build time